muratk3n/thirdwave/en/README.md

 movie about early Christians and Rome with *Star Wars*.
-TV show *Lost* looked like an existential drama, pondering the afterlife, or abt nothing at all with random people running around through a confusion-made-cool wizardry, but *Lost* is actually about humanity's hunter-gatherer experience, and ills of modernity.
+TV show *Lost* looked like an existential drama, pondering the afterlife, or abt nothing at all with random people running around through a confusion-made-cool wizardry, but the show is actually about our hunter-gatherer experience, and ills of modernity.

 ---